Accessibility statement for great.gov.uk

 We have ensured that:

-- all images are descriptive where necessary
+- all images have text alternatives where necessary

 - specialist voice control software works effectively throughout the site